 To ensure someone has not put you under pressure to make an LPA.
 You can choose up to 5 people to be told when an application is made to register your LPA.
 When an application is made to register a Lasting Power of Attorney.

-Each of your chosen people to be told are contacted by you or your Attorney to make them aware of your intent to register the LPA.
-This allows for any objections to be made early on in the process.
+Each person to be told is then contacted by you or your Attorney.
+So as to make them aware of your intent to register the LPA and ensure that any objections are raised early on in the process.

 This is optional but is advisable if you feel an objection may be made at a later stage.

-A certificate provider is a person who you (the Donor) chooses who can confirm that you fully understand the implications of making an LPA.
-They also confirm you have not been put under pressure to make it and that it has not been completed fraudulently.
+A certificate provider is a person who you (the Donor).
+Chooses who can confirm that you fully understand the implications of making an LPA.
+They also confirm you have not been put under pressure to make your LPA.
+And that it has not been completed fraudulently.

 (OPG) Office of the Public Guardian

 The Office of the Public Guardian (OPG) is the organization that protects people in England and Wales.
 Who may not have the mental capacity to make certain decisions for themselves.
 Such as about their health and finances.

 The Office of the Public Guardian is responsible for: